The Monitoring Dashboard provides an overview of the caches usage and hit-rate evolution over time for PHP applications:

 a non-negligible time because it performs some filesystem calls.
 That's why PHP

-caches the results of realpath()
+caches the results of realpath() calls and their associated

 stat() calls.
 The